1 Introduction

 Individuals whose personal data is processed by the ZEISS Group in line with the GDPR are informed of their rights, the purpose of and the responsibilities for the processing during data collection in accordance with the GDPR and the other relevant legal provisions.
 If they exercise their right to information, they are provided with the relevant information in written form.

 The purposes of the data processing are already defined by the ZEISS Group when personal data is being collected.
-Further processing for other purposes is possible in exceptional cases unless the purposes of the processing are incompatible with the original collection purposes and there is a legal basis for this.
+Further processing for different purposes is possible in exceptional cases in so far as the purposes of the additional processing are compatible with the original purposes of collection and a legal basis exists for the additional processing.

 4.5 Data minimization